Dean Cundey

 Dean Raymond Cundey, A.S.C. (born March 12, 1946) is an American cinematographer and film director.

-He is known for his collaborations with directors like John Carpenter and Robert Zemeckis, with an extensive work in the horror genre, as well as family and comedy films.
+A frequent collaborator with filmmakers such as Nancy Meyers, Brian Levant, John Carpenter, Robert Zemeckis and Steven Spielberg, Cundey's most notable credits include Halloween (1978), Escape from New York (1981), The Thing (1982), the Back to the Future trilogy (1985-1990), Big Trouble in Little China (1986), Who Framed Roger Rabbit (1988), Hook (1991), Jurassic Park (1993), Apollo 13 (1995), and Jack and Jill (2011).

-Cundey was nominated for an Academy Award for Best Cinematography for his work on Who Framed Roger Rabbit, and has been nominated for numerous BAFTAs and BSC Awards.
+Cundey was nominated for an Academy Award for Best Cinematography, and has been nominated for numerous BAFTAs and BSC Awards.

 Early life

 He was born in Alhambra, California, United States.
 As a child, he used to build model sets, suggesting an interest in films from an early age.

 Career

 Cundey already had several low-budget films when he met Debra Hill, who in 1978 recruited him to work on Halloween, a film she co-wrote with director John Carpenter.

 Having Cundey work on a film brought considerable advantages.
 In addition to his considerable skill as a cinematographer and director of photography, he also had the advantage of owning most of his own equipment packed in a large van, referred to by Debra Hill as the "movie van".

 Cundey's work on Halloween is cited by many fans as being among his best as director of photography.
 In addition to his lighting skills, particularly in the famous hallway scene where the hidden face of Michael Myers is slowly revealed by way of a blue light next to the mask, he was among the first cinematographers to make use of a recent invention called the steadicam, or panaglide.

 The panaglide allowed the camera operator to "wear" the camera and obtain shots that were previously deemed too difficult or even impossible.
 In Halloween, the panaglide was used as a point of view reference for Michael Myers, allowing the audience to see what he saw.

 Cundey would go on to work with Carpenter and Hill again on the films The Fog (1980), Escape from New York, Halloween II (both 1981), The Thing, and Halloween III: Season of the Witch (both 1982).
 He would also return to work with Carpenter for the last time on the 1986 big budget fantasy/comedy adventure Big Trouble in Little China.

 He also was director of photography on the 4D film Honey, I Shrunk the Audience!, which ran in five Walt Disney theme parks around the world.